authelia/authelia/docs/content/configuration/security/access-control.md

 #### networks

-{{< confkey type="list(string)" required="no" >}}
+{{< confkey type="list(string)" syntax="network" required="no" >}}

-This criteria is a list of values which can be an IP Address, network address range in CIDR notation, or an alias from the [global](#networks-global) section.
+This criteria is a list of values which can be an IP Address, network address range in CIDR notation, or a named [Network Definition](../definitions/network.md).
 It matches against the first address in the `X-Forwarded-For` header, or if there are none it will fall back to the IP address of the packet TCP source IP address.
-For this reason it's important for you to configure the proxy server correctly in order to accurately match requests with this criteria. *__Note:__ you may combine CIDR networks with the alias rules as you please.*
+For this reason it's important for you to configure the proxy server correctly in order to accurately match requests with this criteria.
+*__Note:__ you may combine CIDR networks with the alias rules as you please.*

 The main use case for this criteria is adjust the security requirements of a resource based on the location of a user.
 You can theoretically consider a specific network to be one of the factors involved in authentication, you can deny